fentybit/PlanMyMDVisit/README.md

 ## Build Status and Future Improvement
 <p>Current project-built was completed in a 2-week timeframe from API data search, model association development, and MVP for both patient and admin user interface.
 Future cycle of product development as follows:</p>

 - [x] Add `Healthcare Provider` to model associations.
-Patients can find their healthcare providers, and sort through in-network doctors along with their specialties.
+Patients can find their healthcare providers, and sort through in-network doctors by their specialties.
 - [x] Outsource from different APIs for doctors, currently restricted to Medicare Care Compare eligible professionals.
-- [x] Develop more robust user interface for users as doctors.
+- [x] Develop user interface for users as doctors.
-- [x] Set up customized validations for scheduling appointments where each individual doctor can personalize their schedule availability.
+- [x] Set up customized validations for scheduling appointments where each individual doctor can personalize their preferred schedule.
-- [x] Communication features (i.e., messaging) in between doctors and patients.
+- [x] Communication features (i.e., private messaging) in between doctors and patients.
 - [x] Design separate CSS layouts for different user groups: patients, admins and doctors.

 ## Stack